 In mid-May, ITV commissioner Amanda Stavri revealed the series was most likely going ahead in Spain, aka "the home of Love Island."
 She told Radio Times, "We haven’t announced anything officially but Mallorca is very much the home of Love Island.
 We did look into some back-up plans but we were all very much focused on making it happen in Majorca, which is where it belongs quite frankly."

 The Love Island 2021 contestants

 How to apply for Love Island 2021

-The Love Island application form is currently live, which means if you fancy yourself as the next Amber Gill, Molly-Mae Hague or Maura Higgins and want an extended, all-expenses paid holiday (and of course the chance to find love!), you should apply!
+The Love Island application form is still currently live, which means if you fancy yourself as the next Amber Gill, Molly-Mae Hague or Maura Higgins and want an extended, all-expenses paid holiday (and of course the chance to find love!), you should apply!
 You can fill out the initial application form right here.
 The ad reads:

 ITV2 are looking for vibrant singles from across the UK who are searching for love!
 Our Islanders spend time in a luxury villa in the hope of finding love, but to remain in paradise they must win the hearts of the public and their fellow Islanders, who ultimately decide their fate on Love Island.
 If you think you’ve got what it takes, then we want to hear from you!